The Divine Feminine Version (DFV) of the New Testament: Basic Principles

 What was most striking, however, was not so much what was included as what wasn’t included.
 For all the specialty niche translations and Study Bibles, it was difficult to find Bibles that challenge patriarchy or even systemic injustice.
 These were personalized inspirational Bibles, which is fine as far at that goes; but with dozens of Bibles on offer for Christians of all types, why aren’t there more Bibles that seriously engage social issues of the day?

-There was one exception in the used Bible section: The 1995 revision of the NRSV named The New Testament and Psalms: An Inclusive Version, published by Oxford University Press.
+There was one exception in the used Bible section of the bookstore: The 1995 revision of the NRSV named The New Testament and Psalms: An Inclusive Version, published by Oxford University Press.
 Like “gender-inclusive” Bibles already on offer (CEV, GNB, NAB, NCV, NJB, NLT, NRSV, REB, SB, and TNIV), this version meticulously avoids the masculine generic language that has become increasingly controversial in a world striving toward true freedom and equality for all.
 However, The New Testament and Psalms: An Inclusive Version was one of the first to also apply the gender-inclusive principle to Godde.
-By eliminating all pronouns referring to Godde, this version achieved a gender-neutral conception of the divine; by substituting the word “God” for the word “Father” in most instances, it deemphasized the ubiquitous imaging of Godde in purely masculine terms; by occasionally using the term “Father-Mother,” it strove to remind us that Godde can and should be described in feminine as well as masculine terms.
+By eliminating all pronouns referring to Godde, this version achieved a gender-neutral conception of the divine.
+By substituting the word “God” for the word “Father” in most instances, it deemphasized the ubiquitous imaging of Godde in purely masculine terms.
+By occasionally using the term “Father-Mother,” it strove to remind us that Godde can and should be described in feminine as well as masculine terms.

 However, in relying more heavily on gender-neutral language for Godde, this translation did not emphasize the Divine Feminine.